rust-lang/reference/src/names/namespaces.md

 # Namespaces

-Entity names are segregated into separate *namespaces* based on the kind of entity that declared the name.
+A *namespace* is a set of [names] where each name unambiguously refers to a specific [entity].
+Namespaces are organized in a hierarchy, where each level of the hierarchy has its own collection of named entities.

+There are several different namespaces that each contain different kinds of entities.
 The usage of a name will look for the declaration of that name in different namespaces, based on the context, as described in the [name resolution] chapter.

 The following is a list of namespaces, with their corresponding entities: